 Low-Carb Asian Recipes: Cauliflower Rice to Lettuce Wraps

-Asian cuisines have adapted faster to low-carb cooking than any other global food tradition, and it’s not because of Western diet trendsโit’s because the techniques were already there.
-Cauliflower rice stir-fries, zucchini noodle soups, and lettuce-wrapped dumplings aren’t new inventions; they’re refinements of methods Asian home cooks have used for decades to stretch ingredients, reduce waste, and balance macronutrients in a single bowl.
+Asian cuisines nailed low-carb cooking before it was trendy.
+Not because of diet fads—because the techniques existed for generations.
+Cauliflower rice stir-fries, zucchini noodle soups, and lettuce-wrapped dumplings aren’t new.
+They’re polished versions of what Asian home cooks have always done: stretch ingredients, cut waste, and balance flavors in one bowl.

 Cauliflower Rice Transforms Fried Rice Without Compromise